RushoBinnabi/Card-Game/README.md

 # Card Game

-This is a simple card game using Java.
+This repository contains the code for a simple card game using Java.

 ---